dregenor/jsonMapper/README.md

 for simple conver path to getVal callback i use JM.makeCb(val);

-if val is function then it is just return if val is string then return getVal(val) if val is array then return ch.apply(null,val);
+if val is function then it is just return.

+if val is string then return getVal(val).

+if val is array then return ch.apply(null,val); .

-if val is hash then return schema(val);
+if val is hash then return schema(val); .

 Shut up and show me SIMPLE convert